JrVerbiest/jrverbiest.github.io/README.md

 ## About

 I have two MSc degrees and a PhD in engineering and have worked in diverse industry sectors, including microwave, preclinical, and medical.
 I have applied my expertise in those fields for 12 years.
 In 2017, I shifted my focus towards data.
 In 2020, I returned to academia and began working on data projects related to healthcare.
-Currently, I am a researcher at the  [Rehabilitation Research Center (Reval)](https://www.uhasselt.be/nl/onderzoeksgroepen/reval) and a (data) engineer at the [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), both at the [University of Hasselt](https://www.uhasselt.be/nl).
+Currently, I am a researcher/(data) engineer at the [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences) and a researcher at the  [Rehabilitation Research Center (Reval)](https://www.uhasselt.be/nl/onderzoeksgroepen/reval), both at the [University of Hasselt](https://www.uhasselt.be/nl).

 <br>